-n environmental group has filed a lawsuit against 26 cosmetic companies over claims that products are falsely labelled as 'organic'.
+As the Daily Mail reported this week, an environmental group has filed a lawsuit against 26 cosmetic companies over claims that products are falsely labelled as 'organic'.

 Why does this matter?

-no consumer likes being misled, especially so in these straightened economic times.
+Well, no consumer likes being misled, especially so in these straightened economic times.
 With mid premium products, price is not always a decisive factor with purchasing, the whole brand ethos and easy provenance of ingredients matter much more to customers.

-We are pleased our l
+We are pleased our labelling is so transparent

-orrect packaging and presentation can raise consumer expectations and reassure, but when unscrupulous brands are caught 'greenwashing' their offerings, or implying a greater natural or organic benefit than the actual contents deliver, then a collective rejection isn't so unexpected.
+Correct packaging and presentation can raise consumer expectations and reassure, but when unscrupulous brands are caught 'greenwashing' their offerings, or implying a greater natural or organic benefit than the actual contents deliver, then a collective rejection isn't so unexpected.

 The Center for Environmental Health's US lawsuit alleges that dozens of questionable products (including shampoos and face washes) do not contain enough organic ingredients to warrant their labels.
 A case was filed at Alameda County Superior Court last week that relates to a Californian law requiring all organic products to contain at least 70 per cent natural ingredients (grown without pesticides or chemicals).